gusreid/gus-reid/content/about.md

 After a radical decline in health, back in 2010, I walked away from a lifestyle of all-night parties, drugs, booze and general debauchery.
 And I started what would become a life-defining journey into movement, health and consciousness.

 Decades of escapism left me numb and very disconnected from my body and feelings.
 Learning to feel again has been an uncomfortable journey at times.
-But a deep yearning for truth and alignment I has keep me committed the pain and discomfort, and learn whatever lessons I needed to in order to live an authentic and aligned life.
+But a deep yearning for truth and alignment has keep me committed.
+That *commitment* and *intent*, along with a *questioning disposition* and an ever-increasing *openness* has served me in my pursuit for deeper understanding.
+It's helped me stay focused through the emotional and energetic ups and downs of the transformation process.

 I was born with a musculoskeletal condition called *pectus excavatum*; a whole-body condition that manifests most obviously as a concaved chest.
 Not only did this cause me a lot of social anxiety as a young lad, but it made breathing difficult and movement painful.
 I was racked with injuries as a child, and shied away from sports and physical activity.

 Quitting my avoidance strategies was tough, and I went through many years of being highly reactive and sensitive.
 This has taught me that pain effects our moods and moods effect our experience of pain - if not outright *creates* it.

 My intuition told me that, despite having an instrument that was chronically out of tune, I could still find inner and outer alignment and harmony.
-That journey continues, with a 1% improvement with each day I practice.
+That journey continues, with a 1% improvement each day I practice.

 My journey with pain and misalignment; and the gradual improvement I've seen over the last years has taught me a deep and profound respect for the human body.
 And it is my position that fully inhabiting every molecule of our body - *on a feeling-sense level* - is the foundation of living a truly empowered and embodied life.